-(1) Identify and describe the development to be covered by the permit or approval.

-- (2) Describe the land on which the proposed development is to be conducted by legal description, street address or similar description that will readily identify and definitively locate the site. - (3) Indicate the use and occupancy for which the proposed development is intended. - (4) Be accompanied by a site plan or construction documents as specified in Article I Division 5Section 105 of this Chapter. - (5) State the valuation of the proposed work. - (6) Be signed by the applicant or the applicant's authorized agent. - (7) Give such other data and information as required by the Floodplain Administrator.
+- (1) Identify and describe the development to be covered by the permit or approval. - (2) Describe the land on which the proposed development is to be conducted by legal description, street address or similar description that will readily identify and definitively locate the site. - (3) Indicate the use and occupancy for which the proposed development is intended. - (4) Be accompanied by a site plan or construction documents as specified in article 1, division 6 of this chapter. - (5) State the valuation of the proposed work. - (6) Be signed by the applicant or the applicant's authorized agent. - (7) Give such other data and information as required by the floodplain administrator.

 Sec.
-8-27. - Validity of permit or approval.
+38-73. - Validity of permit.

-The issuance of a floodplain development permit or approval pursuant to this Chapter shall not be construed to be a permit for, or approval of, any violation of this Chapter, the Florida Building Code or any other Ordinance of the City.
-The issuance of permits based on submitted applications, construction documents, and information shall not prevent the Floodplain Administrator from requiring the correction of errors and omissions.
+The issuance of a floodplain development permit or approval pursuant to this chapter shall not be construed to be a permit for, or approval of, any violation of this chapter, the Florida Building Codes, or any other ordinance of this community.
+The issuance of permits based on submitted applications, construction documents, and information shall not prevent the floodplain administrator from requiring the correction of errors and omissions.

 Sec.
-8-28. - Expiration.
+38-74. - Expiration.

-A floodplain development permit or approval shall become invalid unless the work authorized by such permit is commenced within one hundred eighty (180) days after its issuance, or if the work authorized is suspended or abandoned for a period of one hundred eighty (180) days after the work commences.
-Extensions for periods of not more than one hundred eighty (180) days each shall be requested in writing and justifiable cause shall be demonstrated.
+A floodplain development permit or approval shall become invalid unless the work authorized by such permit or approval is commenced within 180 days after its issuance, or if the work authorized is suspended or abandoned for a period of 180 days after the work commences.
+Extensions for periods of not more than 180 days each shall be requested in writing and justifiable cause shall be demonstrated.

 Sec.
-8-29. - Suspension or revocation.
+38-75. - Suspension or revocation.

-The Floodplain Administrator is authorized to suspend or revoke a floodplain development permit or approval if the permit was issued in error, on the basis of incorrect, inaccurate or incomplete information, or in violation of this Chapter or any other ordinance, regulation or requirement of the City.
+The floodplain administrator is authorized to suspend or revoke a floodplain development permit if the permit was issued in error, on the basis of incorrect, inaccurate or incomplete information, or in violation of this chapter or any other ordinance, regulation or requirement of this community.

 Sec.
-8-30. - Other permits required.
+38-76. - Other permits required.